The Referral and Admission Process

 Once the referral has been made, a Regional Healthcare Manager from Gaylord Hospital visits the referring hospital, conducts an on-site evaluation and completes a pre-admission assessment of the patient to ensure that Gaylord is the next most appropriate level of care for the patient.
 The assessment may include interviews with the patient, family, physicians and any other health care professionals directly involved in the patient’s care.

 We encourage patients’ family members to tour Gaylord Hospital prior to admission.
-Tours can be arranged by appointment on weekdays through Nursing Administration at (203) 284-2800, option 9.
+Tours can be arranged by appointment on weekdays by calling: (203) 284-2800, option 9.
+Click here for a virtual tour.

 Insurance Coverage Verification and Financial Assistance Programs